digital-asset/docs.daml.com/docs/2.10.0/docs/concepts/ledger-model/upgrade-model-in-depth.rst

 thus the upgrade is valid.

-On the other hand, below, the module on the right is **not** a valid upgrade of the module on the left.
+On the other hand, below, the module on the right is **not** a valid upgrade of the module on the left:

 .. list-table::
    :widths: 50 50